DirectoryTree/LdapRecord-Docs/core/v3/active-directory/groups.md

 #### Removing Multiple Members

-To remove multiple members at once, provide an array of models to the `detachMany()` method:
+To remove multiple members at once, provide an array of models to the `detach()` method:

 ```php
 $group = Group::find('cn=Accounting,dc=local,dc=com');